rockstor/rockstor-doc/disk-power-down/disk_power_down.rst

 the Disks table which has a :ref:`powerstatus` to indicates the current drive status, and the :ref:`apmsetting` which reflects the current Advanced Power Management setting for each drive.
-These configuration elements are related and as such are combined in a unified :ref:`drivespindown` Web-UI page arrived at by clicking on the **hour glass** icon withing the Power Status column.
+These configuration elements are related and as such are combined in a :ref:`drivespindown` Web-UI page arrived at by clicking on the **hour glass** icon in the Power Status column of the :ref:`disks` table.

 .. _powerstatus: